sfragkoul/sfragkoul.github.io/pages/CV.md

    A crash course, taught voluntarily, which consisted of six teaching hours, for 4th year students, at the Physics Department, who attended *“Numerical Analysis”* taught by [Nikolaos Stergioulas](https://scholar.google.gr/citations?user=AXlRP8EAAAAJ&hl=el).
 [Course Materials](https://github.com/sfragkoul/Python_Intro)

+### SCHOLARSHIPS AND AWARDS
+<p style="margin-bottom:15px"></p>

+- Invited attendee position to participate in [BioHackathon](https://biohackathon-europe.org/) as project lead in Barcelona, Spain for the period 31/10/2023-01/11/2023.
+All travel expesnses and accomondation were covered by [ELIXIR](https://elixir-europe.org/).

 ### LANGUAGES
 <p style="margin-bottom:15px"></p>